effml-postech/blog-post/content/docs/spring24/04_/_index.md

 ### Coding Benchmarks

-Pretrained model with multi-token prediction loss maintains an edge on that with next-token prediction loss.
-At the beginning, they pretrain the 7B parameter models with multi-token prediction loss or next-token prediction loss.
-(Use the pretrained model on MBPP, HumanEval and APPS) Then, they finetune the models with CodeContests dataset (Li  et al., 2022) with multi-token head or next-token head.
+Pre-trained model with multi-token prediction loss maintains an edge on that with next-token prediction loss.
+At the beginning, they pre-train the 7B parameter models with multi-token prediction loss or next-token prediction loss.
+(Use the pre-trained model on MBPP, HumanEval and APPS) Then, they finetune the models with CodeContests dataset (Li  et al., 2022) with multi-token head or next-token head.

 <p align="center">
     <img src='./CodeContests.png' width="800">